Skip to content

 Node Type Node Name Purpose

-Execute Workflow Trigger When Executed by Another Workflow Receives input from parent workflow
+Execute Workflow Trigger When Executed by Another Workflow Receives input from calling workflow

 Code computeContext Pre-computes business metrics and session state

-Code Intent Router Routes messages to appropriate agent
+Code Intent Router Routes messages to appropriate AI agent

-LangChain Agent AI Agent Main sales tracking agent (Sifa)
+LangChain Agent AI Agent Main business coaching agent (Sifa)

-LangChain Tool Workflow dailySalesDataCollection Records daily business data
+LangChain Tool Workflow dailySalesDataCollection Records daily sales and cost data

 LangChain Tool Workflow updateUserDataTool Updates user profile information